Food Production and Supply Management

 The RAU provided a personal feel to my studies which allowed me to develop and progress as a student.
 I didn’t ever believe a degree would open up so many opportunities to me., Graduate

-We have established a Food Training Centre on campus, which provides an invaluable resource for research into the nutritional evaluation of a range of dietary regimes, procurement of foods, practical food safety, and storage issues and healthy eating options.
+The RAU’s very own Food Training Centre provides an invaluable resource for research into the nutritional evaluation of a range of dietary regimes, procurement of foods, practical food safety, and storage issues and healthy eating options.
+While our specialist research and consultancy group, Food Chain Research, will give you the chance to contribute to new insights that could shape future developments.

 The Research Project is an integral part of the course.
 It provides the opportunity to study in-depth a subject of specific interest or of direct relevance to employment aspirations.